2602NAMAN/AirCooler-Control-with-Raspberry-pi-Pico-W/README.md

 # Smart-Cooler
-Hello, I uses a Air Cooler at home for cooling my room in summer.
-It was around 7-8 years old and have 3-knobs for controlling the Fan, Pump, Swing functions in the cooler.

-So, I wanted it to make control remotely by the help of some micro-controller, by the help of that want to control it 3 main function with the help of relays and add a timer to turn on or off it.
-There was a raspberry pi pico w lying around it uses micropython(lighter version of python) so i decided to use that.
-I made a simple web server which there are some buttons and timers.
+I have been using an air cooler to cool my room during the summer for the past 7-8 years.
+The cooler features three control knobs for managing the fan, pump, and swing functions.
+To modernize this device and enable remote control, I decided to incorporate a microcontroller.

+I opted to use a Raspberry Pi Pico W, which runs MicroPython—a lightweight version of Python—since I had one available.
+My goal was to control the cooler's three main functions using relays and add a timer feature for scheduled operation.

+To achieve this, I developed a simple web server with a user interface that includes buttons and timers.
+This setup allows for remote control and scheduling of the air cooler's fan, pump, and swing functions, providing enhanced convenience and efficiency.

 # Hardware Requirements -
 1. Raspberry pi pico W